Nigel1992/RS3-Discord-Status/README.md

 ## Setup [Compiled .exe]
 1. Simply go to the releases tab and download latest version.
 2. Extract all archive contents into a new folder.
-3. Run the .exe and input your info [will be auto saved/loaded]
+3. Run the .exe and input your info [will be auto saved/loaded (using settings.json)]
 4. Enjoy!